-The Community Children’s Bladder and Bowel Service is available for all children over the age of four years with bladder and bowel problems.
+The Community Children’s Bladder and Bowel Service (CBABS) is available for all children from age 2 – 18 years with bladder and bowel problems.

 The service actively seeks to promote healthy bladder and bowels by undertaking a thorough assessment by Children’s Bladder and Bowel Nurse Specialists.
 Each holistic assessment takes into consideration the physical, mental, psychological, social and emotional wellbeing of the child.